devicehive/devicehive-ws-proxy/README.md

 By default proxy listening for WS connections on **ws://localhost:3000** (independent from the mode).
 To change it set the **WEB_SOCKET_SERVER_HOST** and **WEB_SOCKET_SERVER_PORT** fields in the configuration file or set environmental variables: **PROXY.WEB_SOCKET_SERVER_HOST** and **PROXY.WEB_SOCKET_SERVER_PORT**

+## Clustering

+To run proxy in cluster mode use next command

+    - node ./src/proxy-cluster.js

+By default it will spawn the number of proxy processes that is equals to amount of cpu cores.
+To change it override the **CLUSTER_WORKERS** configuration field in

+    [path-to-proxy-project]/src/config.json

+or set the environmental variable **PROXY.CLUSTER_WORKERS** to some integer value.

 # Configuration
 ## Proxy
     [path-to-proxy-project]/src/config.json